Big Ten grabs Oregon, Washington; Big 12 completes Pac-12 raid with Arizona, Arizona State and Utah

 Beyond this school year, the Pac-12 is down to: Stanford, California, Oregon State and Washington State.

-The Big Ten’s latest grab from its Rose Bowl partner conference comes a little more than a year after it landed Southern California and UCLA.
-The moves give the sprawling Big Ten 18 member schools, including four on the West Coast.
+The Big Ten’s latest grab from its Rose Bowl partners comes a little more than a year after it landed Southern California and UCLA.
 The Big Ten will be the largest conference in major college sports, spanning 15 states from New Jersey to Washington.

 “The Big Ten is a thriving conference with strong athletic and academic traditions, and we are excited and confident about competing at the highest level on a national stage,” Washington President Ana Mari Cauce said.

-Former Big Ten Commissioner Kevin Warren had encouraged member schools to consider adding Oregon and Washington after the conference landed the two Los Angeles schools last summer, the blow that has sent the Pac-12 reeling for more than a year.

-It has all left the storied Conference of Champions on the brink of extinction.

-Pac-12 leaders met early Friday to determine if its remaining schools, which at the time included Oregon and Washington, would accept the potential media rights deal with Apple that Commissioner George Kilavkoff presented this week.
+Pac-12 leaders met early Friday to determine if its remaining schools would accept the potential media rights deal with Apple that Commissioner George Kliavkoff presented this week.

 “We are disappointed with the recent decisions by some of our Pac-12 peers,” Washington State President Kirk Schulz and athletic director Pat Chun said Friday before its Apple Cup rival announced it was leaving, “While we had hoped that our membership would remain together, this outcome was always a possibility, and we have been working diligently to determine what is next for Washington State athletics.
 We’ve prepared for numerous scenarios, including our current situation.”

+Former Big Ten Commissioner Kevin Warren had encouraged member schools to add Oregon and Washington after the conference landed the Los Angeles schools last summer, the blow that began the Pac-12’s descent.

-Less than two weeks ago, Big Ten Commissioner Tony Petitti said his presidents and chancellors wanted to him to focus on USC and UCLA’s transition to the Big Ten and not more expansion.
+Less than two weeks ago, Big Ten Commissioner Tony Petitti said his presidents and chancellors wanted to him to focus on USC and UCLA’s transition and not more expansion.
 Now, the Pac-12’s two biggest remaining brands and perennial football powers are heading for a new home.
-Their closest conference neighbor, the University of Nebraska, will be more than a 1,600-mile drive away.
+Oregon’s and Washington’s closest new conference neighbor, the University of Nebraska, will be more than a 1,600-mile drive away.

-Oregon and Washington will receive a reduced payout, Scholz confirmed, compared to current Big Ten members and to USC and UCLA, which are projected to receive more than $60 million each in media rights revenue from the league starting next year.
+The Ducks and Huskies will receive a reduced payout, Scholz confirmed, compared to current Big Ten members and to USC and UCLA, which are projected to receive more than $60 million each in media rights revenue from the league starting next year.
 A person familiar with the negotiations said the Ducks and Huskies would receive about $30 million per year for its first six years in the conference, with annual escalators and the ability to draw on future payments.

 Washington and Oregon were charter members of the Pacific Coast Conference in 1916, the organization that eventually became the Pac-8, then 10, then 12.